Yamazaki93/DarkJ-Release/README.md

         Ctrl + n = Open Create Issue Window
         ESC = Exit current window

     There are other shortcuts available and they are listed in the menus.
-For MacOS, replace Ctrl with Command
+For MacOS, replace Ctrl with Command.

  - I am getting some timeout warning.

-    Try clicking the "Refresh" button on the top-right corner or press "F5" to reload the app
+    Try clicking the "Refresh" button on the top-right corner or press "F5" to reload the app.

  - I can't transition, create issue or perform some actions.